pchanial/python-for-data-scientists/source/ndarray.rst

     >>> c = a / b
     >>> np.all(np.isnan(c) == ((a == 0) & (b == 0)))
     True
-:isfinite: Return True for infinite or NaN elements
+:isfinite: Return True for finite elements (non-infinite and non-NaN)

 And to make them non-special: